Heher/SunsetLights/README.md

 In that case, you should press the huge button on the top of the hub and try again.

-Once this runs the first time, it will create a new user on your hub and then store that username as a new key in your `.env` file.
+Once this runs the first time, it will create a new user on your hub and then store that username and the bridge's IP address as new keys in your `.env` file.
 As long as you keep that username, the program will just use that instead of creating a new one every time.

 ## Crontab